Research

 Modern servers use complex memory hierarchies that require active OS management, but the OS lacks low-overhead and accurate visibility into how memory is actually used, resulting in poor policy decisions.
 Existing approaches either rely on software that is flexible but has high overhead, or hardware counters that are efficient but too coarse and inflexible.
 Our system breaks this trade-off with HW/SW co-design.
 It introduces a small, programmable monitoring mechanism inside memory controllers that lets the OS directly track memory activities of interest, achieving both accuracy and flexibility with low overhead.

-Self-Defining Systems
+Self-Defining Operator

 FlowGuard: Information Flow Control for Coding Agents